airbnb/javascript/README.md

 ### Placeholders

-Placeholders in Sass, defined via `%selector` and used with `@extend`, are a way of defining a block of properties that aren't automatically output in your compiled stylesheet.
+Placeholders in Sass, defined via `%selector` and used with `@extend`, are a way of defining rule declarations that aren't automatically output in your compiled stylesheet.
 Instead, other selectors “inherit” from the placeholder, and the relevant selectors are copied to the point in the stylesheet where the placeholder is defined.
 This is best illustrated with the example below.

-Placeholders are powerful but easy to abuse, especially when combined with nested selectors. *As a rule of thumb, avoid creating placeholders with nested declaration blocks, or calling `@extend` inside nested selectors.** Placeholders are great for simple inheritance, but can easily result in the accidental creation of additional selectors without paying close attention to how and where they are used.
+Placeholders are powerful but easy to abuse, especially when combined with nested selectors. **As a rule of thumb, avoid creating placeholders with nested rule declarations, or calling `@extend` inside nested selectors.** Placeholders are great for simple inheritance, but can easily result in the accidental creation of additional selectors without paying close attention to how and where they are used.

 **Sass**